Marscapes: 3D Mars Model Decor

 Mars Topography + Art + Technology

-We have compiled a collection of Marscapes to celebrate the 1971 NASA launch and subsequent mission of Mariner 9 and we launched a Kickstarter campaign to help fund this exciting new project!
+We have compiled a collection of Marscapes to celebrate the 1971 NASA launch and subsequent mission of Mariner 9 and in 2021, we launched a Kickstarter campaign to help fund this exciting new project!

 The aim of the Mariner 9 was to map a large portion of Mars and to study the Martian surface and atmosphere.
 In nearly a year of orbiting, Mariner 9 was able to capture and send 7,329 images (and roughly 54 billion bits of data) back to Earth.
 The highly awaited pictures gave researchers an up-close look at the Red Planet for the first time.